btmoyers/wrangling-transcriptomics/episodes/01-background.md

 ### Sequencing on Illumina Platforms

-#### Illumina Sequencing

-- Illumina sequencing uses Sequencing by Synthesis (SBS) technology where nucleotides are incorporated into a growing DNA strand and the sequence is determined by the order of incorporation.
+Illumina sequencing uses Sequencing by Synthesis (SBS) technology where nucleotides are incorporated into a growing DNA strand and the sequence is determined by the order of incorporation.

-#### Key Illumina Platforms
+Key Illumina Platforms:

-- **NovaSeq:** High-throughput suitable for large-scale studies
-- **NextSeq:** Flexible, ideal for smaller labs
+**MiSeq:** Older, still sometimes used for RNA-Seq or amplicon sequencing **NovaSeq:** High-throughput suitable for large-scale studies **NextSeq:** Flexible, ideal for smaller labs

-#### Output

-- Output is typically in the form of FASTQ files, exactly like the ones we have been working with so far.

 ### DNA MicroArray (Older Technology)